Divorce — 10 Mistakes That Men Make

 Mistake #10 — Not being the best dad you can be

 This one probably deserves to be at the top of the list.
 Being a good dad means more than just being a good provider.
-Making time to spend with them can provide priceless benefits for your children and yourself.
+Making quality time to spend with your child or children can provide priceless benefits for your child or children and yourself, as well.

 Attorney Joseph T. Barberi has written an informative book that is free for the asking: “The Divorce Book: What Every Michigan Married Man or Woman Needs to Know … and 5 Things That Can Sink Your Divorce Case.”
 Call us at (989) 546-7124, or send an email for your free copy.